innomatica/loque/README.md

 ## TODO

-- Replace AudioHandler's PlaybackState stream with AudioPlayer's stream in the widgets
+- when index changed handle set played flag and seek position. currently only the last one in the queue is marked correctly